Table of Contents

 It’s important to note that you can only send global-level COI requests to companies listed in your Procore company directory.
 It’s also important to note that all vendors with global-level insurance requirements are created as new records in a separate project within Jones.

-Getting Started with Global-Level Insurance Requirements
+Getting Started with Blanket Insurance Requirements

 Does granting global compliance status to a subcontractor come with its own set of risk considerations?
 Absolutely.
 But in a relationship-driven industry like construction, any additional friction in the subcontractor insurance compliance process could have an impact on a GC’s bottom line.
 There are too many other pieces of the risk management puzzle to manage for COIs to come between a GC and a subcontractor they want to work with again and again.
 That’s where global-level insurance requirements come in to help reduce the amount of insurance documentation your subcontractors have to submit and your risk team has to review.
 And if you’re thinking about implementing global-level insurance requirements, it’s crucial to have a subcontractor compliance management tool in place to help organize your insurance documents on a global vs. project level.
-That’s where we come in– get in touch with us via the form below to learn more about how Jones helps implement global-level insurance requirements with Global Insurance Requirements in Procore.
+That’s where we come in– get in touch with us via the form below to learn more about how Jones helps implement blanket insurance requirements with Global Insurance Requirements in Procore.